yduf/yduf.github.io/_posts/2023-03-26-math-kalman-filter.md

 The Kalman Filter requires the initial guess as a preset, which can be very rough.

 ### Dynamic System

+A system that change its state over time.
+Follwoing a State Extrapolation Equation (also called a Transition Equation or a Prediction Equation) and is also one of the five Kalman filter equations.
+This system of equations extrapolates the current state to the next state (prediction).

 ### see also
 - [Kalman Filter Using OpenCV in Python](https://www.delftstack.com/howto/python/opencv-kalman-filter/) / [SO](https://stackoverflow.com/questions/42904509/opencv-kalman-filter-python)